My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)

 • Utility is easier to understand.
 If more people can be called by your phone line, it has greater value to the user.
 I can send money to more people.

-• Value can be real (I have more merchants I can chose from on Shopee).
-It can also just be perceived (I just like browsing).
-And we are talking about value to the user, not the economic value.
+• Customer value is more complicated.
+It can be real (I have more merchants I can chose from on Shopee).
+Or it can just be perceived (I think this site is better).
+And the value can be tangible (there are more merchants).
+Or it can be more emotional or psychological.
+Keep in mind, we are talking about value to the user, not the economic value.
+My favorite products always have a core utility (you need water to survive) and then a layer of emotional value (Coca-Cola tastes good).

 You also need to think about current versus potential users.
 Adding lots of Indonesians on Facebook may not be valuable to Americans already on Facebook with most of their friends.
-But could be very valuable if Indonesia is earlier in adoption.
+But could be very valuable if Indonesia is earlier in market penetration.

-Next take a look at the shape of the curve.
+Next take a look at the shape of the curve between the beginning and ending point.

 • Some companies like Airbnb have a high threshold for viability.
-You need a lot of merchants before it is a viable service.
-And then the platform increases in value for consumers pretty linearly as the platform adds more and more accommodations around the world.
+You need a lot of apartments listed in a city before it is a viable service.
+And really in lots of cities.
+After that, the platform increases in value for consumers pretty linearly as the platform adds more and more accommodations around the world.

-• Other companies like Uber have a very low threshold for viability.
-If you get 50 cars in a neighborhood, it is probably viable.
-And then the value increase flatlines
+• Companies like Uber have a very low threshold for viability.
+If you get 50 cars in a neighborhood, it is probably viable as a transportation service.
+But then the value increase flatlines pretty quickly.
+You don’t need 1000 cars to get to the airport.

 • Other companies go exponential at the beginning and then flatline.